Videos

 Competing and Winning in New Markets

 Does your company have what it takes to enter and conquer a new market?
-After meeting with more than 200 innovators in fields ranging from personal genomics and augmented reality to drones and technology-enabled finance, McDonald discovered that the most successful of these pioneers follow a set of rules and patterns that defy conventional precepts of strategy and business-building.
+After meeting with more than 200 innovators in fields ranging from personal genomics and augmented reality to drones and technology-enabled finance, UVA Darden School of Business professor Rory McDonald discovered that the most successful of these pioneers follow a set of rules and patterns that defy conventional precepts of strategy and business-building.
 In this session, he explains why new market strategies are different from those presented in the traditional playbook and teaches participants how to compete and win in unfamiliar, uncharted territory.
 This course is a game changer for leaders at companies of all sizes, from corporate giants looking to diversify their brand to startups about to enter an already dominated market.

-Building and Sustaining a “Purpose Brand” Advantage
+Building and Sustaining a โPurpose Brandโ Advantage

-Betting on the Future: Developing a Business Strategy That Keeps Pace with Technology
+Betting on the Future: Developing a Business Strategy That Keeps Pace With Technology

 Why do companies at the top of their fields often have a sharp drop in profitability and even face extinction at the hands of new market entrants?
-The reason, argues Rory McDonald, is almost always the failure to anticipate new technologies and how they tap into or create socio-economic changes.
-Offering Blockbuster’s sudden collapse at the hands of Netflix as one of many examples, McDonald helps companies avoid becoming the next star to fall.
+The reason, argues UVA Darden School of Business professor Rory McDonald, is almost always the failure to anticipate new technologies and how they tap into or create socio-economic changes.
+Offering Blockbusterโs sudden collapse at the hands of Netflix as one of many examples, McDonald helps companies avoid becoming the next star to fall.
 He studies, maps, and forecasts the growth and applicability of technologies, including artificial intelligence and machine learning, robotics and blockchain.
 Less concerned with sweeping visions and debates over the pros and cons of emerging technologies, McDonald reveals the direct impact on industries and the firms within them.
 For companies deciding which technologies to fund or which products to develop (or discontinue), McDonald provides a framework for a technology investment strategy that avoids destructive disruption and maximizes long-term growth potential.

 Creating New Growth Through Disruptive Innovation